 Family Fun - A 10% discount will be applied to the total amount billed for families with more than one child attending classes.

-Tuition is due on the 1st of each month and can be paid in-person at the studio during regular office hours or online using the BCB website.
+Tuition is due on the 1st of each month and can be paid in-person at the studio during regular office hours or online using the BCB's Studio Director site.
 If the 1st of the month falls on a holiday or weekend, tuition will be due on the first day that classes resume.
 Any tuition not paid by the 15th of the month will incur a $15.00 late fee.

 Class Withdrawal or Class Change: Impact on Tuition

-BCBA reserves the right to ask a student to withdraw from a class or to move a student to a different class at any time and for any reason that relates to the safety of the students or for the overall structure of the Academy to assure continued excellence in training.
-If a withdrawal or move should be necessary, the Artistic Director will contact the guardian of the student involved and explain the reason for the withdrawal or move and the impact on tuition.
+BCB reserves the right to ask a student to withdraw from a class or to move a student to a different class at any time and for any reason that relates to the safety of the students or for the overall structure of the Academy to assure continued excellence in training.
+If a withdrawal or move should be necessary, the guardian of the student involved will be contacted and explained the reason for the withdrawal or move and the impact on tuition.